 Please read the notes about the communication of tables in MIRO before using them!

-Tabular data can be declared and initialized in GAMS using a table statement.
+Tabular data can be declared and initialized in GAMS using a table statement (in GAMSPy: is_miro_table=True).
 For two and higher-dimensional parameters this provides an easier and more concise method of data entry than the list based approach, since - at least in smaller tables - each label appears only once.

 A symbol declared as a table in GAMS is also displayed as such in MIRO.
 Each set element of the last index is displayed in a separate column.
 We call this the table view of a parameter.